wasmerio/old-docs.wasmer.io/ecosystem/wasmer/wasmer-features.md

 The Wasmer WebAssembly runtime provides various features for users and developers:

 * **Backends:** Wasmer supports multiple compiler backends: _Singlepass_, _Cranelift_ and _LLVM_.
-Each of these have different tradeoffs of compilation speed vs runtime speed.
+Each of these have different tradeoffs of compilation speed vs runtime speed;
-* **Caching**: compiled WebAssembly modules can be reused so subsequent runs of a Wasm file will have very little start up time
+* **Caching**: compiled WebAssembly modules can be reused so subsequent runs of a Wasm file will have very little start up time;
 * **Metering**: computation time and other resources can be monitored and limits set to control how the Wasm code runs.
-This is also known as "gas metering"
+This is also known as "gas metering";
 * _WebAssembly Features_:
-  * **Multi-value return**: return multiple values from functions making data transfer between host and guest simpler
+  * **Multi-value return**: return multiple values from functions making data transfer between host and guest simpler;
-  * **SIMD**: Single Instruction, Multiple data: do heavy number crunching more quickly and/or with lower power usage
+  * **SIMD**: Single Instruction, Multiple data: do heavy number crunching more quickly and/or with lower power usage.
-* ABIs: it allows to run different types of programs compiled to WebAssembly, with ABIs such as:
+* ABIs: it allows running different types of programs compiled to WebAssembly, with ABIs such as:
   * **Emscripten**
   * **WASI**